-Many women will have noticed small lumps or bumps that sit on the areola, surrounding the nipple.
+Many people, in most cases women, will have noticed small lumps or bumps that sit on the areola, surrounding the nipple.
 These are known as Montgomery Glands.
 These small bumps come in a variety of shapes and sizes and are entirely normal.
 They secrete a small amount of natural oil to keep the areola lubricated.
-These bumps can change sizes and colour over time, especially during pregnancy and breast feeding.
+These bumps can change sizes and colour over time, especially during pregnancy and breastfeeding.

 However, while these bumps are typically normal it is always wise to consult your GP if you notice any change to your breasts.

-Many breast surgery procedures require Nipple Surgery to correctly place the nipple on the altered breast.
+Many breast surgery procedures require nipple correction surgery to correctly place the nipple on the altered breast.
 Changing the size of the nipple and/or areola, and the placement is important to create a natural, balanced look.

-Dr. Robert Drielsma aims to preserve nipple sensation while creating a beautiful look, however, as with all surgery, there are some risks involved.
-If you want to breast feed in the future, it is important to tell your surgeon during your consultation so that you can discuss the best methods to retain nipple functionality.
+Specialist Plastic Surgeon Dr Robert Drielsma aims to preserve nipple sensation, however, as with all surgery, there are some risks involved.
+If you want to breastfeed in the future, it is important to tell your surgeon during your consultation so that you can discuss the best methods to retain nipple functionality.

-Breast Augmentation does not always require nipple surgery.
-Generally, after Breast Augmentation, your nipples naturally may appear higher on your chest immediately after surgery.
+Breast augmentation mammoplasty rarely requires nipple correction surgery.
+Generally, after breast augmentation mammoplasty, your nipples naturally may appear higher on your chest immediately after surgery.
 This will eventually improve as the implants settle into place and swelling subsides.

-The nipple and areola seem to be most affected during Breast Reduction as this usually requires the nipple to be relocated and the areola reduced in size.
-This is especially true during combined breast reduction and breast lift surgery.
+The nipple and areola seem to be most affected during Breast Reduction Mammoplasty as this usually requires the nipple to be relocated and the areola reduced in size.
+This is especially true during combined breast reduction mammoplasty and breast lift (mastopexy) surgery.

-Depending on the location of your nipple, breast reduction and/or breast lift surgery may require a relocation of the nipple.
-This will affect the sensation and functionality of the nipple so it is important that you discuss with Dr Drielsma your plans for a family and to breast feed in the future.
+Depending on the location of your nipple, breast reduction mammoplasty and/or breast lift (mastopexy) surgery may require a relocation of the nipple.
+This will affect the sensation and functionality of the nipple so it is important that you discuss with Dr Drielsma your plans for a family and to breastfeed in the future.

-Dr. Drielsma will preserve the attachment of the nipple and keep the blood supply and nerves in place as much as possible.
-However, the further the nipple needs to be moved the greater the risk of lost sensation, and impaired blood and milk supply.
+Dr Drielsma will preserve the attachment of the nipple and keep the blood supply and nerves in place as much as possible.
+However, the further the nipple needs to be moved the greater the risk of lost sensation, impairing the blood and milk supply.

-As with Breast Augmentation, many women find the relocation of their nipple to be more aesthetically pleasing, with better balanced proportions.
+As with breast augmentation mammoplasty, many women find the relocation of their nipple to be more aesthetically pleasing, with better-balanced proportions.

 Nipple Reduction Surgery

-Nipple Reduction Surgery involves removing a doughnut of nipple tissue from around the nipple base.
-This can be done under a local or general anaesthetic.
+Nipple Reduction Surgery usually involves removing a doughnut of nipple tissue from around the nipple base.
+It is possible to perform nipple reduction under a local or general anaesthetic.

-Oversized, stretched or unevenly shaped areola’s can also be remedied under local anaesthetic by removing a doughnut shaped piece of skin around the areola or nipple.
+Oversized stretched or unevenly shaped areolas can also be remedied under local anesthetic by removing a doughnut-shaped piece of skin around the areola or nipple.

-Like other Nipple Surgeries, this operation can be done under local anaesthetic.
+Like other Nipple Surgeries, this operation can be done under local or general anaesthetic.

 You must remember that all surgery will result in scarring in one form or another.
 Nipple Surgery is no different.
 Your level of scarring will depend on a variety of factors, including incision methods and genetic disposition to scarring.
 However, most scarring related to nipple surgery will fade over time as you heal and is likely to be less prominent than scarring from other breast surgeries.

-It is comforting to many women to know they are not alone when it comes to issues with nipple size, location and formation.
-Many women undergo Nipple Surgery to correct deformities to the nipple, areolar or to relocate the nipple during other breast procedures.
+It is comforting for many women to know they are not alone when it comes to issues with nipple size, location, and formation.
+Many women undergo nipple correction surgery to address concerns with the nipple, areolar or to relocate the nipple during other breast procedures.

-Click the image below to see the beautiful Nipple Surgery work by Dr. Drielsma.BEFORE AND AFTER PHOTOS
+Click the image below to see nipple correction surgery results by Dr Drielsma.BEFORE AND AFTER PHOTOS

-Dr. Robert Drielsma is a leading Sydney nipple surgery specialist.
-With over 20 years experience, Dr. Drielsma is available at Bondi Junction, Camden, Wagga Wagga and Canberra.
+Dr Robert Drielsma is a Sydney Specialist Plastic Surgeon.
+With over 30 years experience, Dr Drielsma is available at Bondi Junction, Camden, Wagga Wagga and Canberra.